vovagorodok/ArrayUtils/README.md

 # Small Containers

-Represents `SmallArray` and `SmallMap` containers.
+Represents `SmallArray` and `SmallMap` containers. \
-Has zero overhead, the same as c array.
+Has zero overhead, the same as c array. \
-Can be constexpr constructible.
+Can be constexpr constructed and used. \
 Can be stored on static mamory or stack.

-Added additional `VirtualSmallArray` and `VirtualSmallMap` containers that can hide their sizes.
+Added additional `VirtualSmallArray` and `VirtualSmallMap` containers that can hide their sizes. \
 Has overhead of poiner to virtual table.